sindrebenjamin/holidaze/README.md

 ## Known Issues

 - **DatePicker:** Touch devices require an extra tap to select dates.
-[Check out the issue to read more](https://github.com/onesine/react-tailwindcss-datepicker/issues/254)
+[Read issue for more information](https://github.com/onesine/react-tailwindcss-datepicker/issues/254)

 - **Responsiveness:** The DatePicker might not adjust to screen resolution immediately when using DevTools but will adjust upon refresh.